rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

    - Do we need to allow a dynamic subscription to be modified?
 If we do, then it would be better to change the establish-subscription RPC to have an optional existing subscription-id rather than define a separate RPC.
 However, my preference is that the existing subscription is deleted and recreated (or if we allow the client to specify the subscription-id then they could just overwrite the subscription)

+   - For operational data, should be list dynamic receivers in the receiver list so that they are handled the same as configured subscription?
+Or should the information for them be inlined in the subscriptions container?

+   - Proposal is to make specifying an encoding mandatory.

 1. Questions related to implementation conformance:

    - Should we mandate that all implementations MUST support configured subscriptions?
 Currently the text indicates that both configured and dynamic are optional and only one must be implemented.

+     - Do we advertise that conformance via capabilities and/or YANG features (both for configured and dynamic subscriptions)?
+This might be a case, where the use of features is reasonable.

    - For on-change, should a subscription be rejected (or not brought up) if there are no on-change notifiable nodes?
 Alternative is to offer implementation flexibility between these two approaches.

+   - Do we mandate that all implementations SHOULD support particular encodings (e.g., JSON, or JSON and CBOR)?

 1. Issues/questions related to path filtering:

    - I've introduced a new basic path filter for selecting filter paths for a subscription.
-I.e., intended to represent the actual cut down version of xpaths that implementations use rather than full Xpath.
+I.e., intended to represent something closer to the actual cut down version of xpaths that implementations use rather than full Xpath.
 Do we want to mandate support for this?

+     - Can this path be more JSON instance data like (i.e., using module-name rather than XML namespaces)?

+     - This path should support at least support exact match and wildcard match of keys (perhaps with some restrictions).

+     - Regex matching of keys is probably also a good idea (but would this be YANG's Regex or the new IETF draft for a basic regex language).

+     - Do we want to allow any more filtering (e.g., single level inclusion/exclusion list), or do we punt that subtree filters (which can end up being arbitrarily complex).
+E.g., Holger's example of only getting entries from a list if they are in a particular state.

    - I've currently retained subtree filtering as the more advance form of filtering.

-   - I would propose that we remove support for XPath filtering (or otherwise, it should definitely go under a feature statement), and the draft should be clear that it is optional, and may have heavy performance issues, and implementations may end up not supporting the full subset of XPath.
+   - I would propose that we remove support for XPath filtering from this draft (since an implemnentation could always augment it back in, or it could in an extension draft), and vendor implementations generally don't implement XPath filtering consistently or fully, and it has the potential to allow for subscriptions that would be very hard to implement in a performant way, and hard to police the performance impact.
+If we do retain it, then it should go under a feature statement and be entirely optional to implement.

+1. Issues/questions related to transports:

+  - {{transports}} lists quite a lot of rules on what are valid transports and what negotation/etc is required.
+I think we need to check whether we can weaken some of these (although it is possible that these were imposed during a transport directorate review).

 1. Issues/questions related to security and NACM filtering:

    - Need to consider how NACM applies to YANG Push Lite, which may differ for dynamic vs configured subscription, but generally we want the permissions to be checked when the subscription is created rather than each time a path is accessed.

-   - Where should this be in the document (current it in the )
+   - Where should this be in the document (current it in the security considerations section)

+   - (James) Take out tight binding to NACM from YANG Push Lite altogether.
+I.e., decouple YANG Push Lite from what security mechanism is being used.

+     - (Rob) Another choice could be to use NACM as an example rather than the only way.

+     - Do we want to retain the the current text in {#events} introduction related to terminating a subscription if permissions change?

 1. Issues/questions related to operational data:

    - Should we define some additional operational data to help operators check that the telemetry infrastructure is performing correctly, to get an approximation of the load, etc. (Rob: probably, but lower priority)

+   - Should dynamic subscriptions use the same receivers structure as for configured subscriptions, or should they be inline in the configured subscription?

-1. Issues/questions related to capabilties:
+1. Issues/questions related to capabilities:

    - Should this use a separate capabilities subtree from Yang Push (Rob: Probably)